The organisational structure of Te Puni Kōkiri consists of the Chief Executive's Office and four directorates, or Te Puni.

-The Acting Deputy Chief Executive, Policy Partnerships is Lisa Davies.
+The Deputy Chief Executive, Policy Partnerships is Rahera Ohia.

 The Regional Partnerships Te Puni manages Te Puni Kōkiri relationships with and investment in iwi, hapū and whānau Māori at both a local and a national level, including monitoring of the Whānau Ora approach.

 Te Puni Kōkiri has a network of 18 offices across six regions.
 These offices provide a direct link to iwi, hapū, whānau and Māori communities; and allow Māori communities to provide feedback that strengthens the government’s understanding of Māori views, aspirations and experience.
 Our regional staff provide facilitation and brokerage services to communities and government and non-government agencies; and develop and implement local initiatives to help build the capacity of Māori organisations.

 The Deputy Chief Executive, Regional Partnerships is Di Grennell.